 The London of Demos reaches beyond the sector in focus here, not least in urban moves through western and south-western districts connected with Rodman, who is gradually exposed as a swindler and bigamist.
 Rodman himself is linked to international, even global, movements of people and capital.
 He keeps Alice at Bayswater (‘her more fashionable quarter’ in comparison to Wilton Square) and later Wimbledon, then is forced to house the wife, Clara, and son he earlier abandoned in New York at a house in Brixton, Clara having spotted him in the drinking den where she works as a barmaid (356, 419).
-Alice and Clara’s moves across a broader metropolis happen by ‘omnibus’ and ‘tramway’ (356, 427), indicating the growing public transport network of the 1880s as another structuring system alongside the suburbanising move outwards in a given direction typified in the Hoxton to Holloway sector on which this article has concentrated.
+Alice and Clara’s moves across a broader metropolis happen by ‘omnibus’ and ‘tramway’ (356, 427), which indicates the growing public transport network of the 1880s as another structuring system alongside the suburbanising move outwards in a given direction typified in the Hoxton to Holloway sector on which this article has concentrated.
 It is an omnibus, too, which takes Adela to visit Emma in the ‘far East End’ at the very end of Demos, taking yet another direction on the metropolitan clock face (459).

 Hoxton and Islington are areas with less well-established histories as parts of mythic London than Clerkenwell has.
 Both experienced a startling social ascent – from notoriety in one case, obscurity in the other – beginning in the last decades of the twentieth century.
 Gissing uses them as zones typifying instability.
 This relates to a recent history pointing at an uncertain future, in the 1880s, in which the status of Highbury remained at stake – as it filled with smaller houses and gained some wealthy Jewish inhabitants in its larger, earlier streets (Hinchcliffe 1981: 44 fn.
 41).
 As a novel of large-scale displacement, affecting almost every character contained in its complex plot, Demos is a forerunner of Gissing’s later novel of advanced – or decadent – financialization and globalization, The Whirlpool.
 Finally, far from being a kind of para-source for urban historians, urban histories must investigate human imaginaries of the sorts that literary texts propose and reveal.